WWE Speed

-WWE Speed is an American professional wrestling web series that was produced by WWE.
-The series featured wrestlers from WWE's Raw, SmackDown, and NXT brands competing in matches with a three-minute time limit.
+WWE Speed, or simply Speed, is an American professional wrestling web series that was produced by WWE.
+The series featured wrestlers from WWE's Raw, SmackDown, and NXT brands competing in matches with a three-minute (five-minute in championship matches) time limit.

 The show premiered as part of what was reported to be a two-year deal with X Corp., with new matches posted exclusively to WWE's X account on Wednesdays.
 The men's WWE Speed Championship and the WWE Women's Speed Championship were contested in matches with an extended five-minute time limit with these matches typically uploaded on Fridays.
 Matches for Speed were generally taped prior to live broadcasts of WWE's weekly television programs, Raw and SmackDown.
 As per a condition of the contract with X, the Speed championships were originally exclusive to Speed and did not initially appear on WWE's other programs.

 Speed produced 83 episodes from April 3, 2024, to July 9, 2025, after which, the series was quietly cancelled.
-In August 2025, it was announced that the Speed championships would become part of the NXT brand moving forward.
+In August 2025, it was announced that the Speed championships would become part of the NXT brand moving forward until August 2026, when both Speed championships were retired.